LBNL-ETA/MSWH/README.md

 We thank the reviewers and the editor of [The Journal of Open Source Software (JOSS)](https://joss.theoj.org/), [Bryn Pickering](https://github.com/brynpickering), [Nithiya Streethran](https://github.com/nmstreethran), and [Stefan Pfenninger](https://github.com/sjpfenninger) for their contributions in improving the code, the examples and the code documentation for the code release 2.0.0.

+*mg add link to pdf of the compiled documentation